KxSystems/docs/docs/ml/toolkit/utilities/preproc.md

 	`col1`col2!(`a`b;`c`d)
 	```

-	The predict functionality is contained within the `predict` key.
+	The transform functionality is contained within the `transform` key.
 The function takes the following as inputs:

 	-  `tab` is a simple table
 	-  `symDict` is a dictionary where each key indicates the columns in `tab` to be encoded, while the values indicate what mapping to use when encoding.
-If (::) is used, it is assumed that the columns in the fit and predict table are the same
+If (::) is used, it is assumed that the columns in the fit and transform table are the same

 	returns the one hot encoded version of the data based on the values of the fitted model.
 Any values not contained within the schema mapping return a zero vector in the ohe feature space.